pawankb13/my-resources/index.md

 permalink: /
 ---

 # Online Resources
 {: .fs-9 }

+Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
-This online platform offers a comprehensive collection of resources for learning economics and econometrics concepts {: .fs-6 .fw-300 }
+{: .fs-6 .fw-300 }

 ---